How Does Invisalign Work?

 Ready to take the first step and see if Invisalign is the best choice for you?

-Connect with our dentists’ team at Jones & Copeland Smiles in Flowery Branch, GA, today by booking an appointment over the phone or online.
+Connect with our dentists’ team at Jones & Copeland Smiles in Buford, GA, today by booking an appointment over the phone or online.
 You can even receive a virtual consultation with one of our dentists to get started!